brendanpotter00/brendan-web/README.md

 ## Overview

 This website serves as my digital portfolio where I share insights on software engineering, showcase my projects, and highlight my professional experience.
-The single-page layout features distinct sections, beginning with a dynamic landing page that includes:
+The single-page layout features distinct sections in the following order:
-- A central low-poly Earth model rendered with Three.js that fades in
+- **Landing:** Featuring a central low-poly Earth model rendered with Three.js that fades in and a greeting message:
-- A greeting message below the Earth that reads:
   *"Hello world, my name is Brendan Potter"*

-Additional sections include:
+- **About:** Providing more details about me and my background.
-- **Experience:** A dedicated section highlighting my professional journey at ForeFlight and other roles, featuring reusable card components for each role.
+- **Experience:** Highlighting my professional journey at ForeFlight and other roles with reusable card components.
-- **Projects:** A section that showcases my projects using card components to detail each project.
+- **Projects:** Showcasing my projects with card components that detail each project.
-- **About & Contact:** Sections providing more details about me, my work, and ways to get in touch.
+- **Contact:** Offering ways for visitors to get in touch.

 ## Technologies Used